-This country has reported an annual TB incidence of greater than or equal to 40 cases per 100,000 population at least once in the last five years (further details).
+These islands have reported an annual TB incidence of greater than or equal to 40 cases per 100,000 population at least once in the last five years (further details).

 Travellers should avoid close contact with individuals known to have infectious pulmonary (lung) or laryngeal (throat) TB.